University Administrative Policies

 • Why—purpose of the event

-5. Food and Refreshments for Employee Events and Meetings
+5. Expenses for In-Person Employee Events and Meetings

 5.1.
 Business Meetings

-When meetings of an administrative nature are held that are directly related to the business of the University, the cost of meals or light refreshments may be paid from University funds.
-Meals must be necessary and integral to the business meeting, not a matter of personal convenience.
+When meetings of an administrative nature are held that are directly related to the business of the University, the cost of meals or light refreshments and facility admission charges may be paid from University Funds.
+Meals must be necessary, integral to an in-person business meeting, and not a matter of personal convenience.
+Meal expenditures for virtual meeting participants are not permitted.
 The meetings should take place over an extended time and if an agenda is prepared for the meeting it should include a working meal to indicate the meal is part of a business function.

 The expenditure of funds for food and refreshments should be cost-effective and reasonable.
-Generally, meal costs should be comparable to state per diem meal rates, and light refreshments should cost no more than five dollars ($5.00) per attendee.
+Generally, meal costs should be comparable to state per diem meal rates.

-Food and refreshments may be purchased with University funds for one or more of the following purposes or activities:
+Expenses for business meetings may be purchased with University Funds for one or more of the following purposes or activities:

-• Recognition or promotion of exemplary achievement or scholarship, such as induction into prestigious honorific professional societies and distinguished prizes, awards, or accomplishments.
+• Recognition or promotion of exemplary achievement, service, retirement or scholarship, such as induction into prestigious honorific professional societies and distinguished prizes, awards, or accomplishments.

 • Facilitation of the communication of intellectual ideas among students, faculty, staff, administrators, and community members.